leegaughanbrown/docs/src/pages/en/getting-started-with-oxyprops.md

 ## Learn OxyProps

-See examples of some of the key concepts and patterns of an Astro site!
+See examples of some of the key concepts of building your site with OxyProps!

-📽 Watch this video to [Install and setup OxyProps](https://youtu.be/WffqhZojpYY).
+📽 Watch this video to [install and setup OxyProps](https://youtu.be/WffqhZojpYY).

 📽 Learn about OxyProps [color schemes](https://youtu.be/35HkgbYpNKg).